DivineMC/DivineMC/README.md

 * **NOTE: We also borrow some patches from [Yatopia](https://github.com/YatopiaMC/Yatopia).**

 ## Downloads

-For now, we have a Jenkins bug and builds in Jenkins is not available, so you can download DivineMC from Github artifacts [here](https://github.com/DivineMC/DivineMC/actions)!
+In normal case, you can download latest JAR file from releases tab [here](https://github.com/DivineMC/DivineMC/releases/latest)

-**Please note Java >= 17 is required.**
+**Please note:** Java >= 17 is required.

-##### Soon we will request free repo at CodeMC

 ## Building
 In order to distribute and use this server software, you need a paperclip file: